Gloria Duffy: Career

 Duffy has had a varied career, including research, journalism, education, business, management, scientific collaboration and research funding, philanthropy, public service at the local and national levels, defense and arms control policy, international arms negotiations, conflict resolution and real estate management and development.
-She has founded, been President/CEO and chaired the board of a number of projects and organizations, including serving as the CEO of three organizations for a total of 46 years.
+She has founded, been President/CEO and chaired the board of a number of projects and organizations, including as the CEO of three organizations for a total of 46 years.
 Organizations she has founded, co-founded, of which she has chaired the board or was President and CEO include the Lafayette Youth Services Commission, Global Outlook, Ploughshares Fund, the World Forum of Silicon Valley, CRDF Global, the Guadalupe River Park Conservancy and the Commonwealth Club of California.

 RAND Corporation

 From 1977 to 1978, Duffy was a Resident Consultant at the RAND Corporation in Santa Monica, California.
 RAND was supporting the International Nuclear Fuel Cycle Evaluation (INFCE) for the US Department of Energy.
 Duffy authored a study for INFCE of Soviet nuclear exports and non-proliferation policies.